duniter/duniter/doc/Protocol.md

   * `BLOCK_NUMBER` : a positive integer
   * `SIGNATURE` : a [Signature](#signature) of the certification
 * `Transactions` is a multiline field composed of [compact transactions](#compact-format)
+* `Parameters` is a simple line field, composed of 1 float and 10 integers all separated by a colon `:`, and representing [currency parameters](#protocol-parameters) (a.k.a Protocol parameters, but valued for a given currency) :

+        c:dt:ud0:sigDelay:sigValidity:sigQty:msValidity:stepMax:powZeroMin:dtDateMin:incDateMin

 The document must be ended with a `BOTTOM_SIGNATURE` [Signature](#signature).